apereo/cas/developer/Code-Conventions.md

 Try to qualify all instance variables with `this` with the exception of the Logging instances.

-## Use of the final keyword
+## Use of the `var` keyword

-We use the keyword `final` keyword on local variables and parameters.
+Local variables are commended to use Project Lombok's `val`.
+In situations where mutability is needed, `var` is recommended.

 ## Naming testcases

 If we were writing a JUnit testcase for code defined in `Foo.java`, we would name it `FooTests.java`.
 We do not allow any code which is not a testcase to have a name ending in "Tests".
 All testcase must use annotations `(@Test)` instead of extending `junit.framework.TestCase`.
 Furthermore, the usage of `junit.framework` classes is generally discouraged.

 ## Injection